Search

 The Troubled History of Thanksgiving

-Thanksgiving is commonly associated with the Pilgrims and Native Americans coming together for a peaceful feast in 1621.
-While this narrative is a foundational part of the holiday’s mythology, it overlooks the darker aspects of history.
-The arrival of European settlers resulted in the displacement, violence, and marginalization of indigenous communities, making it crucial to approach Thanksgiving with a critical eye.
+Thanksgiving is often associated with the romanticized story of Pilgrims and Native Americans sharing a peaceful feast in 1621.
+While this narrative has become a cornerstone of the holiday’s mythology, it fails to account for the deeper truths of history.
+The arrival of European settlers led to the forced displacement, systemic violence, and long-term marginalization of indigenous communities, making it essential to approach Thanksgiving with awareness and sensitivity.

 Learn the name of the Native Peoples of the place you live, and acknowledge that you are in their ancestral territory.
 In your opening words to the Thanksgiving meal, you might make it a new tradition to say something like the following: “We are thankful to live in the unceded territory “Lenapehoking” or the Land of the Lenape.”